yh1198015532/inet/tutorials/fingerprint/doc/refactoring.rst

   4. example

 There are some changes which don't change fingerprints at all, and unlikely to cause regression.
-These changes include renaming functions and variables, and method extraction.
+These changes include renaming C++ functions and variables, and method extraction.

 For example, we extract some part of ``handleUpperCommand()`` function in the Udp module to a new function: